golang-jwt/jwt/MIGRATION_GUIDE.md

   * Added `WithLeeway` to support specifying the leeway that is allowed when validating time-based claims, such as `exp` or `nbf`.
   * Changed default behavior to not check the `iat` claim.
 Usage of this claim is OPTIONAL according to the JWT RFC.
 The claim itself is also purely informational according to the RFC, so a strict validation failure is not recommended.
 If you want to check for sensible values in these claims, please use the `WithIssuedAt` parser option.
   * Added `WithAudience`, `WithSubject` and `WithIssuer` to support checking for expected `aud`, `sub` and `iss`.
+  * Added `WithStrictDecoding` and `WithPaddingAllowed` options to allow previously global settings to enable base64 strict encoding and the parsing of base64 strings with padding.
+The latter is strictly speaking against the standard, but unfortunately some of the major identity providers issue some of these incorrect tokens.
+Both options are disabled by default.

 ## Changes to the `Claims` interface